andre-brandao/curiosamente/README.md

 The app was developed for a swift course HackaTruck.

+It is currently not being developed because I no longer have acces to a plataform to develop in Swift, only had the oportunity to use a MacBook for a month.

 ## Features

 - **Geography Quiz:** Test your knowledge of world geography with a wide range of questions covering continents, countries, capitals, landmarks, and more.